 Deputy Chair of the Film Committee

 Pippa started her career at Jacaranda Productions as a production assistant in 1989.
 After that she worked as a script editor for ITV and Channel Four, before becoming Development Executive at BBC Films.
 She was then promoted to Executive Producer, BBC Drama Serials where her productions included The Way We Live Now, Care, The Sleeper, Love in a Cold Climate and Warriors.
 In 2001 she became Head of Drama Commissioning for the BBC, working alongside Jane Tranter.
 BBC commissions included State Of Play, The Lost Prince, Cutting It, Flesh and Blood and Daniel Deronda.
 In 2003, she co-founded film and theatre production company, Neal Street Productions, with partners Sam Mendes and Caro Newling.
 Here she heads up the film and TV side.
-Since forming the company, Pippa has produced films Starter For Ten, Jarhead and Stuart A Life Backwards and executive produced Things We Lost in the Fire, Revolutionary Road and Away We Go.
+Since forming the company, Pippa has produced films Starter For Ten, Jarhead and Stuart A Life Backwards and TV series Call the Midwife and The Hollow Crown, and executive produced Things We Lost in the Fire, Revolutionary Road and Away We Go.